Add a TXT record

 - Save your changes and wait until they take effect.

-If you purchased your domain from a Google partner while signing up for your Google enterprise account, you must go to your Google Admin console to access your domain's DNS settings.
+If you purchased your domain from a Google partner while signing up for your Google for Work account, you must go to your Google Admin console to access your domain's DNS settings.
 See Access DNS records from a partner host.

 TXT record changes can take up to 72 hours to go into effect, but typically they happen much sooner.